Petrozavodsk phenomenon: Sightings

 Most sightings occurred between 1:00 and 1:20 am UTC, when at least 48 unidentified objects reportedly appeared in the atmosphere.
-Several sightings occurred before, at 1:00 am local time over Medvezhyegorsk, at 2:30 am over Loukhi and at 3:00 am over Kovdor and Palanga (Lithuania).
+Sightings occurred at 1:00 am local time over Medvezhyegorsk, at 2:30 am over Loukhi and at 3:00 am over Kovdor and Palanga (Lithuania).
 From approximately 3:00 to 3:25 am an unidentified luminous object was observed by the supervising personnel of the Leningrad maritime trade port.
 At 3:30 am a flying object, surrounded by a luminous coat, was reportedly seen by the crew of the Soviet fishing vessel Primorsk, which was departing from the Primorsk harbour.
 The object appeared to move noiselessly from the east, and near Primorsk it abruptly changed its direction to north.

 In Helsinki, Finland, the sightings of a glowing ball were reported by newspapers Ilta-Sanomat on 20 September and Kansan Uutiset the next day.
 The ball was observed by many residents, including taxi drivers, police functionaries and Helsinki Airport personnel.
 An unidentified object was also observed near Turku by two men.
 At the distance of 300 m they spotted a spinning object similar to a lifebuoy, 10 m in diameter.
 This claim was contested by Pekka Teerikorpi from Tuorla Observatory.
 Arguing that the entire phenomenon was caused by Kosmos-955, Teerikorpi believed that the actual distance was "many hundreds of kilometres" and that "such reports probably are due to the well-known fact that it is difficult to estimate distances of unfamiliar phenomena".
 Ilta-Sanomat also reported a sighting of a glowing object in Denmark, over Copenhagen, by the pilots of a Finnish airline aircraft flying from Rome.

 The glowing objects were also observed in various places in the Soviet Union, mostly in the northwest.
 The appearance of an unidentified object over Helsinki reportedly caused heavy radio traffic in Soviet territory.
 In the European part of the Soviet Union "bright, luminous bodies surrounded by extended shells and emitting light rays or jets of quaint shapes" were reported.
 The "shells" reportedly "transformed and diffused within 10 to 15 minutes", while "a more long-lived, stable glow was observed, mostly in the northeastern part of the sky".